 Once a customer enters your store, you have precious little time to entice them to purchase and give them a memorable shopping experience.
 Most customers walk into a store for a reason, and it is the job of the retailer to make sure their store spaces inspire action from shoppers.

-What is Vertical Merchandising?
+What is vertical merchandising?

-Vertical Merchandising is a technique or tactic whereby merchandise is displayed vertically in columns to encourage shoppers to consider more product options which are on the shelf.
+Vertical Merchandising is a technique or tactic whereby merchandise is displayed vertically in columns to encourage shoppers to consider more product options that are on the shelf.
 Adding vertical merchandising to your selling strategy will help drive more purchases.

 Vertical Merchandising and Eye Level shelf